 |Kendall County Forest Preserve District is greening up!
 Help us to conserve resources by signing up to receive our Stepping Stones electronic newsletter today.
 Our newsletter provides updates on forest preserve district news, events, special promotional opportunities and programs, and seasonal nature notes to enhance your visits to local preserves delivered right to your inbox.

-Registration is now open for the District’s 2015 Winter Public Programs.
-Our Winter program series features Pictures with Santa, Winter Night Hikes and a campfire with pie making.
-We invite you to explore these opportunities today.
+Join us for our Spring public programs!
+Registration is now open for the District’s Spring Programs.
+We invite you to explore these opportunities today!